larson-adam/machine-learning-tutorial/README.md

 I've compiled a list of helpful reference to explain some of the terminology you'll come across in this tutorial.

 [Dictionary.md](https://github.com/larson-adam/machine-learning-tutorial/blob/main/dictionary.md)

+## Fine-Tuning In-Depth

+A more indepth explanation of the fine-tunning process can be found here: [fine-tuning.md](https://github.com/larson-adam/machine-learning-tutorial/blob/main/dictionary.md)